mautic/user-documentation/docs/contacts/manage_contacts.rst

 2. Set up a Form, as the access point of your Campaign - for example, a new Contact Email.
 Make this Form as simple as you can, as you POST to it from your App.
 The typical Form URL you POST to is ``https://example.com/form/submit?formId=<form_id>``

 You can get the ID from the Mautic URL as you view / edit the Form in the Mautic interface or in the Forms tables, last column.
-You can find the Form fields by looking at the HTML of the 'Manual Copy' of the HTML in the Forms editing page.
+You can find the Form Fields by looking at the HTML of the 'Manual Copy' of the HTML in the Forms editing page.

-3. Define in your Campaigns the screens you want to use as triggers - for example, 'cart_screen' etc. Mautic isn't looking for a real URL in the Form ``https://`` for ``page_url``, any typical string would do.
+3. Define in your Campaigns the screens you want to use as triggers - for example, ``cart_screen`` etc. Mautic isn't looking for a real URL in the Form ``https://`` for ``page_url``, any typical string would do.
 Like this: ``https://example.com/mtracking.gif?page_url=cart_screen&email=myemail@example.com``

 .. vale off